ufrisk/pcileech/readme.md

 * Linux file system mount support for kernel version 4.11 later.
 * Improved memory reading algorithm for FPGA devices.
 * Various bug fixes.

+v2.5
+* SP605/FT601: re-designed and improved.
+NB!
+FPGA device have to be re-flashed with new bitstream!
+* SP605/TCP: bug fixes.